A CELEBRATION OF THE LEGENDARY FLAMENCO GUITARIST, PACO DE LUCÍA, BY HIS ACCLAIMED SEXTET.

 ABOUT THE PACO DE LUCÍA PROJECT

-But de Lucía died unexpectedly of a heart attack in Mexico on February 25, 2014.
+But Paco de Lucía died unexpectedly of a heart attack while on holiday in February 2014.
 He was 66.
-His passing seemed to also mark the end of his group.
-It did not.

 ABOUT THE ARTISTS

 Alain Pérez (Bass) was born in Trinidad, Cuba, and his early musical studies included classical guitar and piano.
 His early Cuban musical credits include recordings with Chucho Valdés and Issac Delgado.
 He was part of the “Cuba Team” all-stars, who toured Europe in 1998.
 He made his recording debut with Paco de Lucía in 2004 on the Latin Grammy Award-winning CD, Cositas Buenas, produced by Javier Limón.
 Pérez has collaborated with Celia Cruz, Enrique Morente, Paquito D’Rivera, Chick Corea, Diego el Cigala, Jerry González, among others.
 He has released a number of solo recordings, including the 2015 CDs El Alma del Son: A Tribute to Matamoros and Hablando con Juana.